Rotational–vibrational coupling: Energy conversions

 The animation on the right provides a clearer view on the oscillation of the angular velocity.
 There is a close analogy with harmonic oscillation.

 When a harmonic oscillation is at its midpoint then all the energy of the system is kinetic energy.
 When the harmonic oscillation is at the points furthest away from the midpoint all the energy of the system is potential energy.
 The energy of the system is oscillating back and forth between kinetic energy and potential energy.

 In the animation with the two circling masses there is a back and forth oscillation of kinetic energy and potential energy.
 When the spring is at its maximal extension then the potential energy is largest, when the angular velocity is at its maximum the kinetic energy is at largest.

 With a real spring there is friction involved.
 With a real spring the vibration will be damped and the final situation will be that the masses circle each other at a constant distance, with a constant tension of the spring.

 Mathematical derivation

 This discussion applies the following simplifications: the spring itself is taken as being weightless, and the spring is taken as being a perfect spring; the restoring force increases in a linear way as the spring is stretched out.
-That is, the restoring force is exactly proportional to the distance to the center of rotation.
+That is, the restoring force is exactly proportional to the distance from the center of rotation.
 A restoring force with this characteristic is called a harmonic force.

 The following parametric equation of the position as a function of time describes the motion of the circling masses: